Karen Marder, M.D. MPH

 New York, New York 10032

-Karen Marder is the Sally Kerlin Professor of Neurology (in the Sergievsky Center, Taub Institute, and Psychiatry) at the New York-Presbyterian Hospital.
+Karen Marder is the Sally Kerlin Professor of Neurology (in the Gertrude H. Sergievsky Center, in the Taub Institute on Alzheimers Disease and the Aging Brain, and in Psychiatry) at the New York-Presbyterian Hospital.
 She is also Chief of the Division of Aging and Dementia in the Department of Neurology.